xianhuazhou/NotifyMe/README.md

 ## Output

 The output from every task's command will be processed (send to endpoints such as email, console etc.) only if the output is not empty, otherwise do nothing.

+## Start notifyme automatically

+If your notifyme_daemon is installed in "/usr/local/bin/notifyme_daemon".
+You can put `/usr/local/bin/notifyme\_daemon start` into the `/etc/rc.local` file.

 ## Version